 Teresa explained that USSGL account 2990 showed the payable leftover before there was USSGL account 1090.
 USSGL account 1090 should not be limited to a continuing resolution, but should capture the balance to be warranted.
 Michele agreed to research and possibly modify the title and definition of USSGL account 1090.

-Chris Dyson (Education) asked if the agencies should use Federal or Nonfederal attribute domain with USSGL account 2990.
+Chris Dyson (Education) asked if the agencies should use Federal or NonFederal attribute domain with USSGL account 2990.
 Michele replied that she would research this question but thought that it should be Federal with trading partner 99.

 Changes to the SF 133: Report on Budget Execution and Budgetary Resources, and the Budget Program and Financing (P&F) Crosswalks